 In December 2021, we received an order from Siemens for the implementation of the "dot16" North American Rail Lab ("Rail Lab").
-The Rail Lab, hosted at Ondas Networks headquarters facility in Sunnyvale, CA, serves multiple purposes including interoperability and coexistence testing of 802.16 compliant wireless systems, customization and optimization of different network rail configurations, and next generation rail application testing.
+The initial construction of the Rail Lab was completed in June 2022 at our headquarters in Sunnyvale, CA. In September 2022, the Rail Lab was transferred from our headquarters to MxV Rail's headquarters in Pueblo, Colorado.
+MxV Rail, formerly known as TTCI, is the subsidiary of the Association of American Railroads (AAR) responsible for standardization of rail technology.
+The Rail Labs, serves multiple purposes including interoperability and coexistence testing of 802.16 compliant wireless systems, customization and optimization of different network rail configurations, and next generation rail application testing.
 Importantly, the lab is focused on multiple frequency bands and networks beyond the 900 MHz that Ondas is targeting for commercial deployment.

-To summarize, since announcing our strategic partnership in April 2020, Ondas and Siemens have completed our first major joint development program for ATCS/MC-IoT 900 MHz radios for the North American market and have secured and delivered on initial orders of these products to a Class I railroad.
-In July 2021, we entered into our second major joint development program for a global onboard locomotive radio and this program was significantly expanded in October 2021 to incorporate specific locomotive protocols with initial delivery of completed products in the second quarter of 2022.
-In September 2021, Siemens launched their Siemens-branded MC-IoT wireless systems under brand name 'Airlink.'
-In December 2021, Siemens together with Ondas secured the Rail Lab order from the North American railroads which will allow the companies to support the deployment of multiple North American rail communications networks based on the 802.16 standard.
+To summarize, since announcing our strategic partnership in April 2020, Ondas and Siemens have completed our first major joint development program for ATCS/MC-IoT 900 MHz radios for the North American market and secured our first volume order in August 2002 for products to be delivered to multiple Class I railroads starting in Q3 2022.
+In July 2021, we entered into our second major joint development program for an onboard locomotive radio.
+This program was significantly expanded in October 2021 to incorporate specific locomotive protocols and a global reach.
+We have completed the portion of the program for Siemens customer in Asia (and have received our first volume order for these products for delivery in 2023).
+In September 2021, Siemens launched their Siemens-branded MC-IoT wireless systems under brand name 'Airlink' at the RSSI show in North America with an international launch at InnoTrans in Berlin in September 2022 In December 2021, Siemens together with Ondas secured the Rail Lab order from the North American railroads which has now been constructed and delivered to its permanent location at MxV Rail in Pueblo, Colorado In June 2022, Ondas signed an LOI with Siemens UK to develop a new locomotive radio for the European rail market with product delivery beginning in the fourth quarter of 2023.